OET

 “I have the best job in the world.
 It is amazing.
 I love it,” she said.
 “I walk between patients, so I get to walk through the parks and get to see all the amazing places in my area of Chelsea and Kensington.”

-Emjee used her successful OET results to register with the NMC and begin work for the NHS.
+Emjee used her successful OET Test results to register with the NMC and begin work for the NHS.

 Working in the UK

-“I’ve always wanted to come and work in the UK because it is so different and unique,” she said.
-“It’s been my dream ever since my uncles travelled there when I was 7 or 8 years old.”
+For Emjee, the UK has always been her dream destination and it is one of the reasons she has worked so hard throughout her journey.“I’ve always wanted to come and work in the UK because it is so different and unique,” she said.
+“It’s been my dream ever since my uncles travelled there when I was seven years old.”

 Like all NHS staff, Emjee is working hard to protect UK residents from COVID-19.